ReConnect Community Center

 Using this prototype, I conducted moderated usability tests to pinpoint areas for improvement.
 I also received feedback from peers and teachers.

-No central changes were identified; however, our testers highlighted several minor adjustments to enhance the final solution.
+No major changes were identified; however, our testers highlighted several minor adjustments to enhance the final solution.

 What worked well